- Surprising Yoga Benefits!

 3: Improves the Quality of Life for Cancer Patients

 Yoga is recommended as a tool for cancer care, however it is felt that further analysis still needs to be done.

-Research in 2010 focussing on patients with breast cancer looked at how yoga could help them with both their mental and physical health.
+Research in 2010, focusing on patients with breast cancer, looked at how yoga could help both their mental and physical health.

 Results did demonstrate that yoga was valuable in helping patients to relax and reduce their stress levels.

 Patients also reported a general improvement in their quality of life and ability to perform daily tasks.